Teng-Qiu-Clustering/Clustering-by-InTree-Ensemble-PR2020/README.md

-# Fast run the code with a demo
+# Quickstart with a Demo

 ***Run demo.m.*** This can reproduce the results in Fig.4A for the following TWO clustering methods on 30 test datasets.